OPSILab/Data-model-mapper-frontend/README.md

 ### 4.2 Mapping

 The tool needs the Mapping JSON, in order to know how to map each source field of the parsed row/object in the destination fields.
-The map MUST be a **well formed JSON**.
+The map MUST be a **well formed JSON** and have `.json` extension.
 It will consist of a collection of **key-value pairs**, where:

 - **KEY** is the **DESTINATION** field, belonging to a target Data Model (e.g. address or totalSlotNumber for BikeHireDockingStation).
-  - If the **KEY** has the reserved name ***"entitySourceId"**, its corresponding **VALUE** will represent the source field from which the **EntityName** part of ID will be taken, according to SynchroniCity Entity ID Recommendation (See [Id Pattern Configuration](id-pattern-configuration) section).
+  - If the **KEY** has the reserved name **`entitySourceId`**, its corresponding **VALUE** will represent the source field from which the **EntityName** part of ID will be taken, according to SynchroniCity Entity ID Recommendation (See [Id Pattern Configuration](#id-pattern-configuration) section).

 - **VALUE** is the **SOURCE** field, belonging to the source data (that is the parsed row/ object).